Preserving our environment while investing in alternative energy:

 - Pass a fair severance tax on natural gas drilling

-- Increase regulation of fracking and monitoring of drilling impacts on water, air and land
+- Increase regulation of fracking and monitoring of the impact of drilling on water, air, and land

 - Increase the Alternative Energy Portfolio Standard requirements

 When I was 10 years old, my family was living in Alaska when the Exxon Valdez spilled thousands of gallons of oil into Prince Williams Sound, causing what was at the time, the worst man-made ecological disaster in U.S. history.
 Like so many families in the region, our lives were turned upside down as focus turned to the massive damage being done to the pristine environment and local animal population during the spill and aftermath.
 The images of oily surf, seagulls and otters in the waves and along the beaches, and thousands of volunteers turning out to scrub rocks one at a time, has remained a vivid reminder of the broad and lasting impact that carelessness and irresponsibility can have on our environment.